A gap between your income and expenses is necessary for your freedom, no matter what stage you are at in your financial journey:

 As mentioned above, cutting non-essential expenses will save your time and add to your freedom.
 Focus on expense reduction if you have high non-essential expenses.

 But first, you need to understand where your money is going.
 If you don’t track your expenses, then you don’t have control of your money.
-In this case, check out this article and you can use my free expense audit tool to get expense tracking started.
+To get started with expense tracking, check out this article and you can use my free expense audit tool.

 Cutting expenses is great, but there comes a point where it is not realistic to cut non-essential expenses any further.
 This occurs when expenses are reduced to essentials of basic shelter, transport, food, and clothing.